henry-stroud/wdi-group-project/README.md

 ```

 Once we had the back-end built, we focused on the front-end display of the information.
 Most of the data in our app is passed down through props via React-Router's Link component, allowing us to create a versatile multi-page site.

+Throughout the process we did daily standups in the morning, as we each explained the code we had committed in the evenings.
+During the day we sat in a group and coded on our individual components, coming together on any complex problems as well as communicating our goals for that day.

 ![screenshot - Log In](https://github.com/henry-stroud/wdi-group-project/blob/master/img/login.png?raw=true)